KauannOliver/consulta-fipe/README.md

-# FIPE Query System
+# **FIPE Query System**

-This project was developed to automate the process of retrieving truck information via the FIPE Parallelum API.
-The system makes multiple requests to various URLs and saves the obtained data to an Excel file, facilitating data analysis and management.
+This project automates the retrieval of truck data via the FIPE Parallelum API, streamlining vehicle information management.
+By making automated API requests and organizing the results in Excel, it ensures efficient handling of large-scale vehicle data for analysis and storage.

-In the company where I work, we handle a large volume of vehicles and their respective plates.
-To streamline the query process and gather relevant data for each vehicle, I developed a solution that includes:

-- **Automated Plate Lookup**: Automated access to the Busca Placas website, reading vehicle plates from the company and saving responses to an Excel file.
-- **Data Handling via Excel**: Using queries in Excel, I separated information like make, model, and year-fuel type for each vehicle.
-- **URL Generation for the FIPE API**: Based on extracted data, I generated URLs to query the FIPE API and retrieve detailed information for each truck.
+---

-**KEY FEATURES**
+## **KEY FEATURES**

-1. **Automated Requests to the FIPE API**
+### 1. **Automated Requests to the FIPE API**
-   The system automatically queries the FIPE API from a list of URLs generated based on vehicle details (make, model, year, and fuel type).
+   - Queries the FIPE API using a list of dynamically generated URLs based on vehicle details, including make, model, year, and fuel type.
+   - Retrieves detailed information for each truck with minimal manual intervention.

-2. **Exponential Backoff with Retry Mechanism**
+### 2. **Exponential Backoff with Retry Mechanism**
-   To avoid request rate limits, the system implements a retry mechanism with exponential backoff.
-When the rate limit is exceeded, the system waits before retrying.
+   - Implements a retry mechanism with exponential backoff to handle rate limits and ensure successful data retrieval.
+   - Automatically waits and retries when the API rate limit is exceeded, ensuring smooth operation.

-3. **Excel Export**
+### 3. **Excel Export**
-   Data obtained from the FIPE API is organized and exported to an Excel file, enabling easy analysis and storage of truck information.
+   - Organizes the data obtained from the FIPE API into a structured Excel file.
+   - Facilitates further analysis, reporting, and storage.

+---

+## **ADDITIONAL FEATURES IN THE WORKFLOW**

+### 1. **Automated Plate Lookup**
+   - Uses the *Busca Placas* website to fetch vehicle data based on license plates provided by the company.
+   - Saves responses to an Excel file for further processing.

+### 2. **Data Handling via Excel**
+   - Extracts vehicle details such as make, model, year, and fuel type from the plate lookup data.
+   - Generates FIPE API query URLs based on the extracted information.

+---

-**TECHNOLOGIES USED**
+## **TECHNOLOGIES USED**

+### 1. **Python**
-1. **Python**: Main language used for automation and data handling.
+   - Core programming language for automating API requests and data handling.

+### 2. **Requests**
-2. **Requests**: Used for making HTTP requests to the FIPE API.
+   - Handles HTTP requests to interact with the FIPE API.

-3. **Pandas**: Library used for data manipulation and export to Excel.
-4. **Excel**: Used to store and organize extracted vehicle information.
+### 3. **Pandas**
+   - Processes and manipulates data before exporting it to Excel.

+### 4. **Excel**
+   - Serves as the primary format for organizing and storing retrieved vehicle data.

+---

+## **HOW IT WORKS**

+1. **Plate Data Collection**
+   - The system accesses the *Busca Placas* website, automating plate lookups and saving the responses in an Excel file.

+2. **URL Generation**
+   - Extracted data such as make, model, year, and fuel type is used to generate URLs for querying the FIPE API.

+3. **Data Retrieval**
+   - The system sends requests to the FIPE API, retrieves truck data, and implements retries with exponential backoff if rate limits are encountered.

+4. **Excel Export**
+   - Retrieved data is structured and exported to an Excel file, enabling easy analysis and record-keeping.

+---

-**CONCLUSION**
+## **CONCLUSION**

-This project provides an efficient solution for querying large-scale vehicle data via the FIPE API, automating the data request and export process to Excel.
-With automatic retries and exponential backoff, the system ensures robust and reliable execution, even under high request loads.
+The **FIPE Query System** is a robust tool for managing large-scale vehicle data.
+By automating plate lookups, FIPE API requests, and data exports, it eliminates manual work, reduces errors, and ensures efficient handling of detailed truck information.
+Its retry mechanism with exponential backoff ensures reliability under high workloads, making it an indispensable tool for companies managing vehicle fleets.